ThomasBig/SWTI/README.md

 * **Visual Studio** - you will need to add header and source files to your project.
 Right click on the right folder *header files* and add *existing file* and choose *SWTI/swti.h*.
 Do the same for *source files* and add *SWTI/swti.cpp*.

-* **MinGW or g++ console** - MinGW doesn't include some functions in winapi.
+* **MinGW and g++ console** - MinGW doesn't include some functions in winapi.
 You will need to change a *swti.cpp* to include these files.
 Do not worry it is easy.
 On the first rows of *swti.cpp* there are some functions commented.
 Please uncomment these functions.
+See [documentation](https://thomasbig.github.io/SWTI/) for more details.

 ### Hello world
 You can use this simple example to ensure that SWTI library is installed correctly.